tlourey/tlourey.github.io/pages/ubiquiti-tips.md

 If you are having trouble accessing that folder you may need to use `sudo` or `sudo -s`

+### Searching AP Log files

+`cat 192.168.1.2_abcdef123456.log | grep 2025-03-19 | grep 12:34:56:ab:cd:ef`: search a UniFi AP log file for a mac address on a specific date

+Other commands for searching logs and compressed files in [Linux Commands](linux-commands.md)

 ### Monitoring

 Nagios command to check number of process on UniFi Self hosted.
 In this case, warn when more than 5 and critical when more than 7 but it also reports when there are 0.